szabgab/slides/docker/introduction.md

 # Docker
 {id: docker-intro}

+## Why use D ocker?
+{id: why-use-docker}

+* One of the big problems: Developers, Testers, and Production all have different environments.
+* Onboarding new developers is hard.

+* Makes it easy to have the exact same setup for development, testing, productions.
+* Makes it easy for people to set up their development environment.

 ## What is Docker?
 {id: what-is-docker}

 * A light-weight Virtual Server.

-* Makes it easy to have the exact same setup for development, testing, productions.
-* Makes it easy for people to set up their development environment.

 * De-facto standard for containerization.